naitii/Apprise/README.md

 6. **Manage Friends**:
    - You can add friends or remove your existing friends.Added friend will be notified for the same.

-## Deployment

-Apprise is deployed and accessible online.
-You can visit the deployed site at [Apprise](https://apprise-g8yj.onrender.com).